-The Department of Cultural Interaction Studies seeks to broaden further the scope of Sophia University’s founding goal of “contributing to the exchange of Eastern and Western cultures,” by looking into the history of cultural interaction and seeking the phases of how new cultures are produced.
+The Department of Cultural Interaction Studies seeks to further broaden the scope of Sophia University’s founding goal of “contributing to the exchange of Eastern and Western cultures,” by looking into the history of cultural interaction and seeking the phases of how new cultures form.

 With the advance of globalization, there is an increasing need to look at contact and negotiation among multiple cultures from a broader perspective.
 At the same time, there is a need to deepen research from a broader perspective in the worlds of literary studies and journalism.
 Furthermore, there is a need to reconsider the significance of translation as an essential means of cross-cultural negotiation.

 We aim to examine the various cultural negotiations surrounding literature beyond the conventional framework and to capture the dynamic nature of cultural negotiations and contact between different cultures.
-In order to achieve this goal, we will examine the reality of cross-cultural negotiations from all angles and focus on exploring the elements necessary for the creation of a new culture.
+To achieve this goal, we will examine the reality of cross-cultural negotiations from all angles and focus on exploring the elements necessary for a new culture to emerge.

-In addition, the Program of Cultural Interaction Studies will link the areas of each department already in the Graduate School of Humanities under the academic pillar of “Cultural Interaction”.
-We will actively interact with other programs in the Graduate School of Humanities to promote a more pluralistic understanding of culture.
+In addition, the Program in Cultural Interaction will link the areas of each department already in the Graduate School of Humanities under the academic pillar of “Cultural Interaction”.
+We will proactively collaborate with other programs in the Graduate School of Humanities to promote a more pluralistic understanding of culture.

-The theme of how to perceive different cultures as the basis for cultural interaction studies research will be examined, including the characteristics of various cultures and the historical background of cultural formation.
+The theme of how to perceive different cultures as the basis for cultural interaction studies research will be examined, including the characteristics of various cultures and the historical background of culture formation.

 - Studies in Cultural Interaction

-This is the core course group of the Program in Cultural Interaction, which examines the frictions that occur when various cultures meet and the ways in which they are perceived, focusing on the ways in which they can lead to the creation of new cultures.
+This is the core course group of the Program in Cultural Interaction, which examines the frictions that occur when various cultures meet and the ways in which they are perceived, focusing on how they can lead to the creation of new cultures.